 Beans, peas, lentils, alfalfa, chickpeas, peanuts and many more members of this food group are rightly classed as superfoods.
 They contain lots of essential nutrients and are perfect as a healthy addition to any mobile catering menu.

 Legumes are particularly high in plant protein, B vitamins, minerals, and dietary fibre.
 They’ve also been linked with reduced cholesterol and blood pressure.
 They can also help promote healthy weight maintenance due to their filling fibre content.

 They’re great added to casseroles, soups and curries and perfect in a salad or as a side.
 For example, toss cooked green lentils with roasted beetroot, shredded mint and a white wine vinaigrette for a side that’s great with lamb.

-Just be sure that you tell customers if any of your food contains nuts or any other ingredient that could spark an allergic reaction.
+Just be sure that you tell customers if any of your food contains nuts and seeds or any other ingredient that could spark an allergic reaction.

 Nuts, glorious nuts!
 Packed with plant protein, heart-healthy fats, fibre, vitamins and minerals to boot, we all love nuts.
 From almonds, pistachios, and cashews to macadamia, pecans and Brazil they not only taste delicious but are also great for your health.
 But remember they are highly calorific so you’ll want to use them in moderation.

 Did you know that specialist catering van insurance can include liability cover, too?